digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 cd container-blueprints/create-doks-with-terraform-flux
 ```

-The repository includes the following configuration files:

-- `backend.tf.sample`:

-- `data.tf`:

-- `main.tf`:

-- `provider.tf`:

-- `terraform.tfvars.sample`:

-- `variables.tf`:

-- `version.tf`:
+This repository is a Terraform module.
+You can inspect the options available inside the [variables.tf](variables.tf) file.

 ## Step 2 - Bootstrapping DOKS and Flux

 The bootstrap process creates a DOKS cluster and provisions Flux using Terraform.

-First, you're going to initialize the Terraform backend.
+First, you are going to initialize the Terraform backend.
 Next, you will create a Terraform plan for infrastructure inspection and then apply it in order to create all the required resources.
 After it finishes, you should have a fully functional DOKS cluster with Flux CD deployed and running.
 Follow these steps to bootstrap DOKS and Flux:

 1. Rename the provided `backend.tf.sample` file from the sample repository to `backend.tf`.
 Edit the file and replace the placeholders with your bucket and name of the Terraform state file you want to create.